sh1boot/sh1boot.github.io/_posts/2024-06-11-thousand-separators-in-font.md

 The pragmatic answer is because I can usually insert a font as a solution where the software doesn't already do what I want.

-The more ambitious, abstract answer is that it does better at abstracting the problem out to the presentation layer.
-The application doesn't have to worry about implementation details of presenting thousand separators in a way that doesn't interfere with things like cut and paste operations.
+The more ambitious answer is that it does better at abstracting the problem out to the presentation layer.
+The application doesn't have to worry about implementation details of presenting thousand separators and trying to ensure that copy-paste operations aren't impeded by the added characters.
+It just has to relay the right configuration to the font, and then render that font the way it asks to be rendered.

-After reading some documentation my understanding is that the design intent of OpenType is that the application _is_ still on the hook for signalling all the locale-specific behaviours to the font, but it is not directly responsible for implementing them (except in as far as the font rendering logic is a part of the application).

 And I want to reiterate, the underlying text does not have to be modified.
 There's no confusion between a string with this or that